umbraco/rfcs/0000-rfc-template.md

 ## Unresolved Issues

-The answers that we are hoping to get from the community HQ is:
+The answers that we are hoping to get from the community & Umbraco HQ is:

 ## Related RFCs